Dromaeosauroides

 Dromaeosauroides is a genus of dromaeosaurid theropod dinosaur from the Early Cretaceous of what is now Denmark and possibly also England.
 It was discovered in the Jydegaard Formation in the Robbedale valley, on the island of Bornholm in the Baltic Sea.
+This formation ranges from the Berriasian to the Valanginian ages.
 This is the only likely place for dinosaur remains to be discovered on Danish territory, since the Mesozoic deposits exposed in the rest of the country are marine.
-Dromaeosauroides is the first known dinosaur from this location, and the only one which has been scientifically named.
+Dromaeosauroides is the first known dinosaur from Denmark, and the only one which has been scientifically named.
 It is one of the oldest known dromaeosaurs in the world, and the first known uncontested dromaeosaur from the Early Cretaceous of Europe.

 It is known from two teeth, the first of which was found in 2000 and the second in 2008.
 Based on the first tooth (the holotype), the genus and species Dromaeosauroides bornholmensis was named in 2003.
 The genus name means "Dromaeosaurus-like", due to the similarity to the teeth of that genus, and the species name means "from Bornholm".
-After this discovery, remains and tracks of more dinosaurs were found in several formations on Bornholm.
-Some teeth from the United Kingdom that have been referred to the genus Nuthetes may also belong to this animal.
+The first tooth was certified "Danekræ" ("Danish creature") when its scientific importance was evaluated.
+After this discovery, remains and tracks of more dinosaurs were found in various geological formations on Bornholm.
 Coprolites containing fish remains found in the Jydegaard Formation may belong to Dromaeosauroides.
+Some teeth from the United Kingdom that have been assigned to the genus Nuthetes may also belong to this animal.

 The holotype tooth is 21.7 mm long, and the second tooth is 15 mm.
 They are curved and finely serrated.
 In life, Dromaeosauroides would have been 2 to 3 m in length, and weighed about 40 kg.
 As a dromaeosaur it would have been feathered, and had a large sickle claw on its feet like its relatives Dromaeosaurus and Deinonychus.
 It lived in a coastal lagoon environment with sauropods, as evidenced by a possible titanosaur tooth.